 Forward in Faith is committed to supporting traditional Anglicans who find themselves in conscience unable to accept the ordination of women to the priesthood and episcopate, enabling them to live with honour within the Churches of their baptism.

-Forward in Faith - Scotland is governed by a Sub-Committee chaired by the Acting Dean for Scotland.
-Members of the Sub-Committee are appointed by the FiF Council.
-Forward in Faith - Scotland is represented on the FiF Council by the Acting Dean and the Secretary of the Sub-Committee.
-A written report on Forward in Faith - Scotland is presented at each Council meeting.
+Forward in Faith - Scotland is a branch of Forward in Faith.
+It is governed by a Committee chaired by the Acting Dean for Scotland, who is appointed by the FiF Council.
+Forward in Faith - Scotland is represented on the FiF Council by the Acting Dean and the Secretary of the Branch.
+A written report on Forward in Faith - Scotland is presented to each Council meeting.
 We also have representatives at the National Assembly and an AGM is held each Spring.